Last Updated: 23-JAN-2018

 HOUSING CONSIDERATIONS - This is where I see a big problem in comparison to Tucson, AZ area.
 We looked at the Hurricane / St. George area and generally speaking we only liked Kayenta as we don't want to be close to other houses.
 We want a pool and this limits us here.
 Right now I am looking at 50+ homes in Tucson metro area compared to a couple in Kayenta.
 Also, the price point difference is a concern.
 We are talking in some cases 300-400K difference for a similar house.
 It's something we are really looking at.
 Like Tucson we are looking at three distinct types of homes. remote with acreage (30+ acres), semi-rural with less than 10 acres and in a plan with less than an acre.
 Our health and desire to maintain property will dictate what we go after.

-SO WHAT IS NEXT AND OUR TIMELINE - I could possibly early out or go deferred in the fall of 2017.
+SO WHAT IS NEXT AND OUR TIMELINE - (UPDATE JAN 2018) I could possibly early out or go deferred in the fall of 2018.
 Depends on a couple of variables and if my commute drives me insane (which is a very good possibility).
 Mary is already eligible but it's in our best interest for both of us to stay till mid 2019 if no early outs.
-So, our timeline follows our best retirement time which is summer of 2019 - 2.5 years from now.
+So, our timeline follows our best retirement time which is summer of 2019 - less than 1.5 years from now.
 Another variable with Mary, is Baltimore as long as it remains semi-safe she will work.
 Also, her office may undergo some changes so that could make her go earlier.

 All photos were taken with a Canon EOS-70D 20.2mp camera (white date) and some photos & videos were taken with a Motorola Moto-X 2013 version.

 Night shots and some video was shot with a GoPro Hero 4 Silver camera.
 (Red date)

 For a detailed description of the Canon EOS-70D 20.2mp camera setup I am using, visit my Camera Page